darienmiller88/DigitalScoreBoard/README.md

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/f28c5dae-dcfb-493c-befd-532216690329" />

 ## Features
-I designed this application with a the goal of streamlining
+So far, this application has the following features:

+* Single player Jeopardy.
+Client can add and remove Users to a specific ADAPT location, and add and subtract points to them.
+* Tournament/Team jeopardy mode where the c

 ## View api here:
 https://adaptscoreboard-678166011633.us-east4.run.app/